apify/apify-docs/sources/platform/collaboration/list_of_permissions.md

 ---
 title: List of permissions
 description: Learn about the access rights you can grant to other users.
-See a list of all access options for Apify resources such as actors, actor runs/tasks and storage.
+See a list of all access options for Apify resources such as Actors, Actor runs/tasks and storage.
 sidebar_position: 12.2
 slug: /collaboration/list-of-permissions
 ---

 # List of permissions

 **Learn about the access rights you can grant to other users.
-See a list of all access options for Apify resources such as actors, actor runs/tasks and storage.**
+See a list of all access options for Apify resources such as Actors, actActoror runs/tasks and storage.**

 ---